ukhan57/fragments/README.md

 loagin as:- ec2-user

+To transfer files to ec2 instance:

+To pack the fragments server - npm pack

+To send to ec2 instance - pscp -i "ec2InstanceKey" "packed-file" ec2-user@<ec2-instance-Public-IPv4-DNS>:

+to unpack the files after transfering to ec2-instance - tar -xvzf "packed-file"

 To run the server as dev - npm run dev

 To test the unit test files - npm test